Nursing Im Injection Sites Diagram

 • Appropriate Needle Size and Technique: Using a smaller gauge needle and inserting it quickly and smoothly can reduce discomfort.

-• Patient Positioning: Ensure the patient is positioned comfortably to minimize muscle tension and facilitate needle insertion.
+• Patient Positioning: Ensure the patient is positioned comfortably to minimize muscle tension and allow needle insertion.

 • Diversion Techniques: Distraction techniques, such as conversation, can help alleviate anxiety and pain.